-NDs use various combinations of dietary recommendations and nutritional supplements along with botanical medicines to help reduce inflammation and the pain it causes.
+NDs use various combinations of dietary recommendations and nutritional supplements along with botanical medicines to help reduce the chronic pain and inflammation it causes.

 Understanding chronic pain